asil-msft/sot-python/instructions/04-collections.md

 and can be queried by passing a key into square brackets
 (in a similar way to how lists are queried by index).

+Dictionary keys have the same limitations that sets have.

 ```
 >>> asil = {"name": "Asil", "employer": "Microsoft"}